For more information, please contact the Office of the Registrar.

 Analysis of the theory and history of growth processes in lower income economies.
 Prerequisite: 210.
 4 credits (GP)

 Study of international monetary theory and policy, balance of payments and exchange rate determination and adjustment, exchange rate systems, macroeconomic policy in the open economy, and selected international banking issues.
-Prerequisite: 210.
+Prerequisite: ECON 210.
 Offered spring.
 4 credits

 Analysis of the effects of economic activity and policy on the natural environment.
 Responses to environmental problems such as population, energy, and pollution, and the impact of these responses on economic policy and performance.
 Prerequisite: 210.
 4 credits (QR or IS)

 Optimal management of natural resources such as land, water, minerals, fisheries, rangeland and forests over time.
 Balancing the tension between the value of natural resources as productive inputs in the present against their potential value in the future.
 Prerequisite: 210 or equivalent.
 4 credits (IS or QR)